Frequently Asked Questions

 What if a student needs routine to thrive?
 Wouldn’t a freeform day will leave them feeling ungrounded?

-One thing that’s nice about the freeform environment is that it leaves space for every student to use their time in a way that works best for them.
+Our freeform environment leaves space for every student to use their time in a way that works best for them.
 If a student knows that they find routine really helpful to accomplish their goals, they can make a routine customized to their interests that they can stick to.
 Staff members are always willing to help students develop a routine, and can help keep them accountable to whatever schedule they decide on, but staff will not impose any routine onto a student.

 Are there field trips?